stfc/cloud-ops-tools/Weekly-Reporting/README.md

 ...
 ```
 The script uses argparse to provide an easy-to-use command line interface.<br>
-There is a template yaml file [here](data.yaml) which **requires all values to be not empty**.
+There is a template yaml file [here](data.yaml)

 > **NOTE on data.yaml:**
 > - Values in data.yaml must not be empty.
-> - Values which can be floating point such as Memory in TB must have .0 for whole numbers.
+> - Values which can be decimal must be decimal.
+For example, 200 (TB) must be written as 200.0

 ## Instructions: